It's easy to say months later 'I could've done it!' but I didn't and ended up having an abortion

 I learned the difference of guilt and shame, blame and accountability and the importance of acknowledging feelings of anger and grief.

-I started to write and paint some of my feelings down, and slowly could experience how I could heal from inside.
+I started to write and paint some of my feelings down and slowly could experience how I could heal from inside.

-Although I had to take some time off work to do this inner work, I can truly say that I could find more peace in my heart again
+I can truly say that I could find more peace in my heart again

 Most of all, I could forgive myself and the people that had contributed to me having the abortion, eg. the father of the child and doctors.
 I didn't think that I would ever be able to do that.